AI Weirdness: the strange side of machine learning

 ASCII art by chatbot

 I've finally found it: a use for chatGPT that I find genuinely entertaining.
 I enjoy its ASCII art. (huge thanks to mastodon user blackle mori for the inspiration) I think chatGPT's ASCII art is great.
 And so does chatGPT.
-Lest you think chatGPT (here, the March 14 2023 version) is
+Lest you think chatGPT (here, the March

 You've successfully subscribed to AI Weirdness